kiwiyolo/QunLuo.github.io/content/authors/admin/_index.md

         description: 'I am proficient in ArcGIS, with extensive experience in spatial data analysis, mapping, and geoprocessing.
 My skills include creating, managing, and analyzing geographic information, using tools like ArcMap and ArcGIS Online.
 I excel in applying GIS technology to solve complex spatial problems and visualize data effectively.'
         percent: 100
         icon: chart-bar
+      - name: SPHY
+        description: 'Spatial Process of Hydrology(SPHY) is a open app coded by python, which can be used to construct the conventional model with interpretability.
+The theory and knowledge included show the potential as a informed embedding on AI'
+        percent: 40
+        icon: circle-stack
       - name: SWMM & MODFLOW
         description: 'I am skilled in using hydrologic models such as SWMM and MODFLOW for water resource management and analysis.
 My expertise includes simulating stormwater, groundwater flow, and water quality.
 I can develop, calibrate, and validate models to assess hydrological processes and support decision-making in environmental and water resource projects.'
         percent: 40